-Flyingbow was originally founded and built around the music ministry and missionary work of violinist, Trevor Dick, and the group of musician/artists who work with and support him.
-The ministry has now developed to empower a growing team of musicians and artists – all called by God in ministry and missionary work.
+Flyingbow was originally founded and built around the music ministry and missionary work of violinist, Trevor Dick, and the group of musicians/artists who work with and support him.
+The ministry has now developed to become a full sending mission organization, to empower a growing team of musicians and artists – all called by God in ministry and outreach work.

 Trevor was born in Nigeria of medical missionary parents.
 At four Trevor tragically lost his dad in a car accident.
 From a very early age Trevor told everyone he wanted to be a doctor just like his dad because God had planted a desire to be a missionary – to do things to help people.
 At a young age, however, Trevor had a real gift in music on the violin.
 At thirteen, Trevor decided to pursue music, going on to win numerous festivals and competitions and then later attending University of Toronto in music.
 Trevor had his sights set to be a concert violinist, but in the process thought he had given up that dream to be a missionary.
 Trevor’s journey in contemporary world styles of music and powerful story of God’s “Fathering,” grace and healing began to open up all kinds of significant doors in ministry and “music missionary” work across Canada and around the World.